p-ledenev/time-scheduler/README.md

 # time-scheduler
-Task scheduler implementation (for practicing sake only) with some thread pool
+Task scheduler implementation (for practice sake only) with some thread pool